akbarkaratayev/restCountries/README.md

 # restCountries
-Just a small project created in order to learn about AJAX, fetch, promises, async and await
+Just a small project, that is created in order to learn about AJAX, fetch, promises, async and await